Missi roti

 If you take equal or more quality of besan to make the dough then the resulting dough will become more sticky to hands as well as to the rolling pin.

-You can either cook this roti using a iron tawa or a pan.
+You can either cook this roti using a heavy cast iron skillet or a non stick pan.
 The best way to cook a Missi roti is using a charcoal tandoor.

-Another way to cook it is over the direct gas flame like we make phulka roti.
+Another way to cook it is over the direct gas flame using Ulta Tawa.

 Steps to make the recipe